hatfieldlibrary/marc_data_migration/README.md

 optional arguments:
+  -h, --help            show this help message and exit -p plugin, --plugin plugin
+                        The plugin module used for record modifications.
+                        Example: processors.plugins.pnca.pnca_policy
+  -m, --modify-recs     Just modify records using the provided plugin.
-  -h, --help            show this help message and exit -r, --replace-fields  Replace fields with fields from the OCLC record.
+  -r, --replace-fields  Replace fields with fields from the OCLC record.
-  -pm, --perfect-match  Perfect OCLC title match will be required with lower
+  -pm, --perfect-match  Perfect OCLC title match will be required; records
-                        fuzzy match ratios written to seperate files.
+                        with lower fuzzy match ratios are written to a separate file.
   -db database name, --use-database database name
                         Provide name of the postgres database name to use instead of the OCLC API.
 This significantly speeds up